Exercise and Sport Science» open the printable degree» search for more Areas of Study

 The major employers of Sports Scientists are sporting academies such as the Australian Institute of Sport and professional sporting teams.
 Many sport scientists also work in universities conducting sport science research and educating the next generation of Sport Scientists.

-The following organisations and businesses have opportunities for graduates of The Bachelor of Exercise and Sports Science in a variety of roles.
+The following list shows some of the larger organisations and businesses that might recruit graduates of The Bachelor of Exercise and Sports Science in a variety of roles.

 - ACT Academy of Sport (Australia)